Sunday, April 6th, 2014 by Tim Lanoue

 Time Frame and Expiry Times

-When using this strategy I only like to use the 30 minute time frame because I feel that the moving averages of the preset KVO indicator generate the best signals.
+When using this trading pattern I only like to use the 30 minute time frame because I feel that the moving averages of the preset KVO indicator generate the best signals.
 So once our signal is generated and we are ready to place a trade we need to make sure to use an expiry time consisting of 15 – 30 minutes.
 If you have any comments or questions please feel free to post them below.